 We found 3 internists who accept Humana HMO Open Access Copay 80/2000 near Palm Coast, FL.

-Dr. Joseph McKinley sees patients in Palm Coast, FL.
-His medical specialty is general internal medicine.
-He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Joseph McKinley is a general internist.
+He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.

 Conditions / Treatments